ZaydH/cis561/hw/code_generator/README.md

 `gcc <filename.c> builtins.c`

 Observe that `builtins.c` is a dependency of the generated code.  `builtins.c` and `builtins.h` are included in this directory.
-Calling `gcc` as above should yield a compiled binary named `a.out` (or whatever name you specify with the `-o`) option.
+Calling `gcc` as above should yield a compiled binary named `a.out` (or whatever name you specify with the `-o` option).
 This file can simply be run via: `./a.out`.

 ## Testbench